gjrahul1/G-J-Rahul_Meta_Scifor_Technology/Python/readme.txt

-This python repository contains basic python codes as part of intern training
+This sectuion of the repository contains all the exercises, assignments and topics covered